Keramas/keramas.github.io/_posts/2020-03-22-mssql-ad-enumeration.md

 ### Step 2.
 Find out the SID of the domain

-With knowledge of the domain name, we can then inject a query using a known built-in account or group to attain the SID value.
+With knowledge of the domain name, we can then inject a query using a known built-in account or group (the following example just uses the `Administrator` account) to attain the SID value.
 Without any kind of typecasting, this returns a binary value, so we wrap it with `sys.fn_varbintohexstr` to make it something we can actually parse easily in the HTTP response.

 ```
 ' union select 1,1,(select sys.fn_varbintohexstr(SUSER_SID('{domain}\Administrator')))--